eclipse-archived/codewind-docs/docs/_documentations/remote-setupregistries.md

   - Registry server name, domain name, or address: `<registry-to-push-images-to>`
   - User name: `<Your user name>`
   - Password or API key: `<Your password or API key>`
-4. If you're using the newly added registry as a push registry, enter the namespace that you want to push your images to.
+4. If you're using the newly added registry as a push registry:
+  - **In Eclipse:** Select **Designate as push registry** and enter a namespace.
+  - **In VS Code:** Enter the namespace that you want to push your images to.
   - For recommended values for common registries, see the [examples](#examples).
-5. Determine which registry you use to push Codewind style projects to.
-  - **In Eclipse:**
-    - In the **Add** dialog, select **Designate as push registry** and enter a namespace.
-    - If you already added the registry and want to make it a push registry later, from the **Manage Image Registries** dialog, select **Set as Push**.
+5. If you want to make a registry a push registry after you created it:
+  - **In Eclipse:** Select the registry in the table and click **Set as Push**.
   - **In VS Code:** Click **Select a Push Registry**.

 ## Codewind Docker registry guidance